leighsmith/midisport-macos/README.md

 Project Structure
 -----------------

-The project consists of three parts:
+The project consists of two parts:

 1. The MacOS X CoreMIDI device driver itself, consisting of a modified version of Apple's publicly available (and now very old) MIDI device driver example code.